SumitM28/E-Commerce-App/README.md

 MONGO_URL = ?
 JWT_SEC = ?
 STRIPE_KEY = ?
-Note: you can feel your information for corresponding variables
+Note: you can fill your information for corresponding variables

 ## Start